SharedSmally/doc/k8s/dockerfile.md

 SHELL ["executable", "parameters"]
 ```

+## Environment replacement
+Environment variables (declared with the ENV statement) can be used in certain instructions as variables to be interpreted by the Dockerfile.
+Escapes are also handled for including variable-like syntax into a statement literally.

+Environment variables are notated in the Dockerfile either with ```$variable_name``` or ```${variable_name}```.
+They are treated equivalently and the brace syntax is typically used to address issues with variable names with no whitespace, like ${foo}_bar.

 ## docker build: Build an image from a Dockerfile

 The docker build command builds an image from a Dockerfile and a context.
 The build’s context is the set of files at a specified location PATH or URL.
 The PATH is a directory on your local filesystem.
 The URL is a Git repository location.